brakhane/Orisa/orisa/privacy.md

 __**How can I delete my data?**__

-Sending the `!ow forgetme` command will delete all personal data from the database.
+Sending the `@Orisa forgetme` command will delete all personal data from the database.

 Some information might still exist in log files for up to 7 days.
 If you wish that data to be deleted sooner, contact Orisa's owner OWNER_ID.